Best Things to Do in Kuala Lumpur in 3 Days

-Things to do in Kuala Lumpur in 3 Days
+Itinerary for KL – Things to Do in Kuala Lumpur in 3 Days

-I recommend to visit the Petronas Towers at day and night time – seriously, these towers are amazing.
-There is only one building which I adore more than the Twin Towers (click here to find out which building it is).
+I recommend visiting the Petronas Towers day and night time – seriously, these towers are amazing.
+There is only one building that I adore more than the Twin Towers (click here to find out which building it is).

-These two buildings are beyond beautiful and made me stand in awe in front of it – since I was in KL for about 7 days I gad the chance t see them quite often – and they never disappointed – it does not surprise that the twin towers are the main tourist attractions in Kuala Lumpur.
+These two buildings are beyond beautiful and made me stand in awe in front of it.
+Since I was in KL for about 10 days, I had the chance t see them quite often – and they never disappointed me.
+It does not surprise me that the twin towers are the main tourist attractions in Kuala Lumpur.

 Here are more tips for the best places to visit in Kuala Lumpur.